Ed.S. ITEC Certification Track CoursesOVERVIEW GA CERTIFICATION COURSES FAQS KSU CATALOG

 This course introduces candidates to methods and strategies for using the Internet effectively in the classroom.
 Students will experience a variety of Internet technologies and develop strategies for classroom implementation.
 The course includes guided tours of some of the best educational sites on the World Wide Web and explores ways to integrate use of the Internet into an educational setting.
 This course introduces students to systematic instructional methods and models for using the Internet effectively in the classroom.
 Candidates will create lessons that are current, highly motivating, and mentally engaging.

-This course prepares instructional technology leaders to design and facilitate high-quality professional learning experiences that help other educators apply technology to enhance their professional practice and increase their productivity.
-Candidates will be prepared to implement technology in ways that support the emergence and evolution of professional learning communities in schools.
-Candidates learn to apply change models and diffusion theory in order to implement technology innovations in classrooms and schools.
+learning experiences that help other educators apply technology to enhance professional practice.
+Candidates learn to apply change models and diffusion theory in order to implement technology innovations in classrooms.

 ITEC 8500: Issues, Trends and Research in Instructional Technology